-When it comes to Movember and men’s health, the focus has typically been on prostate and testicular cancer.
+When it comes to men’s health, the focus has typically been on prostate and testicular cancer.
 However, there is another common male medical condition that has been relatively overlooked: depression.

 Clinical depression is a costly and debilitating condition that affects approximately five per cent of the Canadian population in any given year, and 10 per cent of Canadians over the course of a lifetime.
 Although it has been commonly believed — based on community and epidemiological studies — that women are diagnosed with depression twice as often as men, this impression is more recently being brought into question.